 In addition to Hockey, he also played baseball, lacrosse, rugby, basketball and was also a speed skater.
 At a time when few Canadians, and almost no Aboriginal Canadians, attended university, Moore’s athletic ability enabled him to win scholarships.
 He attended Campion College and Regina College on athletic scholarships, where he captained Hockey and rugby teams, and was described as “the most versatile athlete in the College.”

-Moore was a National Junior Hockey Champion with the Regina Pats, scoring the winning goal with 40 seconds left in the game to bring home the Memorial Cup championship in 1930.
+Moore was a National Junior Hockey Champion with the Regina Pats, first winning the Abbott Cup as western champions, then he scored the winning goal with 40 seconds left in the game to bring home the Memorial Cup championship in 1930.

 The following season he joined the Winnipeg Hockey Club (The Winnipegs) and won that year’s Allan Cup, and was therefore invited to represent Canada at the following year’s Olympic ice Hockey tournament.
 He played in one game, in the match against Poland, and scored one of Canada’s 10 goals in the shutout, helping his team win that year’s Olympic Gold Medal.